Third-Party Reproduction in China: Why Many Travel Abroad

 Egg donation is not allowed to be commercialized.
 Under the egg donation model described above, a couple may have their fertility treatment cost partially or wholly subsidized in return for their donation.
 Commercial solicitation of egg donors in China is prohibited, but many news outlets report that illegal arrangements are not uncommon.

 Sperm donation is not allowed to be commercialized.
 However, men who produce semen that meet the parameters to be considered high quality are often compensated through prizes and competitions.
-In some places, donors are reportedly awarded up to 7,500 yuan (approx USD 1,000) upon a high-quality semen analysis and for completing multiple donations.
-In addition, all donors (regardless of the quality of their donation) receive a nominal compensation for their time, reportedly around CNY 50 (approx USD 6.50).
+In some places, donors are reportedly awarded up to 7,500 yuan (approximately USD 1,050) upon a high-quality semen analysis and for completing multiple donations [12].
+In addition, all donors (regardless of the quality of their donation) receive a nominal compensation for their time, reportedly around CNY 50 (approximately USD 7) [13].

 Anonymous, Open, and Known Donation in China